Made in just one pot, this flavorful and easy chicken stew recipe comes together in under an hour and freezes exceptionally well.

 • Extra virgin olive oil: Use a high quality, extra virgin variety for the best flavor.
 Any of the oils from our shop would be excellent but I especially love our Italian Nocellara with this recipe.

 • Vegetables: For me, onions and garlic are always a must for flavor.
 From there, I try to use veggies of different colors and texture.
 This time I used carrots, zucchini, potatoes, and red bell peppers.
 Feel free to use up what you have on hand.
-Tip: Cut your vegetables into small bite-size pieces so they cook quickly and evenly.

 • White wine vinegar: Believe me, you don’t want to skip this!
 White vinegar adds some acidity for balance.
 If you don’t have any, use any vinegar you have on hand or squeeze in lemon or lime juice to taste.

-How to Make This Easy Chicken Stew Recipe
+How to Make this Chicken Stew Recipe

 Sautéeing the chicken and vegetables until golden, then gently simmering them with aromatic spices is a quick and easy way to build big flavor in under an hour.
 Here’s how you do it: